-As the leaves turn, so does the grave, apparently...
+As the leaves turn, so does the grave.

 Pines Tennis Courts

-There’s a big picture of a Les Preludes picture taken sometime in the 50’s that currently hangs in the Concourse by Bonisteel.
-It used to hang in the lobby of the Maddy Building.
-One of my first years here when I had an office in the Maddy Building I was leaving around 11:00 p.m. and stopped to look at it.
-I have many fond memories of playing in Les Preludes (one year singing, three years playing) and love to look at it.
-I realized as I was standing there that standing next to me looking at the picture...was Joe Maddy.
+There’s a big picture of ‘Les Préludes’ that was taken during the dress rehearsal in 1956.
+It currently hangs in the Concourse near Bonisteel Library, but it used to hang in the lobby of the Maddy Building.
+During my first years here, I had an office in the Maddy Building.
+One night, I was leaving around 11 p.m. and stopped to look at the ‘Les Préludes’ photo—I have many fond memories of playing in ‘Les Préludes,’ so I love to look at it.
+As I was standing there, I realized that standing next to me, also looking at the picture, was Joe Maddy.
 When I turned, he was gone.
-I mentioned it to a friend who also had an office in the building and he told me he’d seen it too.
-'Oh, yeah, he stands there all the time—really freaks some people out!'”